 - Application to File Will for Record Only – complete the application to file a will for record only if appropriate.

-Filings should be mailed to: The Franklin County Probate Court, 373 S. High Street, 22nd
+Filings may be mailed to: The Franklin County Probate Court, 373 S. High Street, 22nd

-Floor, Columbus, Ohio, 43215-6311, or may be placed in the Probate Court Drop Box located in the government complex lobby for 373 S. High Street, on the southwest corner of Mound Street and High Street, at the security checkpoint behind the Benjamin Franklin Statute.
-Due to the ongoing Covid-19 pandemic, in-person filings are not available at this time.
+Floor, Columbus, Ohio, 43215-6311, or placed in the Probate Court drop box located in the government complex lobby for 373 S. High Street, at the security checkpoint.

 The Resource Center is not able to give legal advice concerning contested matters.

 The Resource Center cannot provide legal advice on matters not directly related to the case types listed above.

 Please note that the Resource Center is staffed by attorneys licensed to practice law in the State of Ohio.
 Resource Center attorneys are NOT employees of the Franklin County Probate Court.